momo-sophos/Professional-Biography/README.md

 # Monica Ainhorn Morrison, PhD
 ## **_Project Specialist III_, Climate and Global Dynamics Laboratory, National Center for Atmospheric Research**

-### Recent Research:

-"Brief communication: Sea-level projections, adaptation planning, and actionable science" with William Lipscomb and David Behar

-"Representational risk in climate modeling" with Eric Winsberg and Stephanie Harvard.
-To watch a version of my original presentation this work is based on please visit [here](https://www.youtube.com/watch?v=GVaFjoiB4I4&t=26289s), and move forward to 7:18:47.

-"Enhancing the Actionability of GEWEX Projects: Designing Responsible and Collaborative Processes" in _GEWEX Quarterly_ [Quarter 3 2023](https://www.gewex.org/gewex-content/files_mf/1692987564Q32023.pdf)

 ### About Me: